unifiedjs/unified/readme.md

 ###### Returns

-*   `processor` — If setting, the processor on which `data` is invoked
+*   `processor` — If setting, the processor that `data` is called on
 *   `*` — If getting, the value at `key`
-*   `object` - Without arguments, the key-value store
+*   `object` — Without arguments, the key-value store

 ###### Note

 Setting information with `data` cannot occur on [frozen][freeze] processors.
-Invoke the processor first to create a new unfrozen processor.
+Call the processor first to create a new unfrozen processor.

 ###### Example